im-tomu/tomu.im/README.md

 The important thing to note is that you need a PCB that is 0.8mm thickness **or less**.
 The default thickness is normally 1.0mm and **1.0mm is too thick**.

-These gerbers should be possible with the following manufacturers;
+These gerbers should be possible with the following manufacturers:

  * (Tested) [Hackvana](http://www.hackvana.com/store/)
  * (Undergoing testing) [DirtyPCB](http://dirtypcbs.com/store/pcbs)